UNIVERSE-HPC/course-material/high_performance_computing/hpc_openmp/03_parallel_api.md

 However, particularly with more complex programs, there are some aspects and potential pitfalls with OpenMP parallelisation we need to be aware of - such as race conditions - which we'll explore in the next episode.

-::::challenge{title="Calling Thread Numbering Functions Elsewhere?"}
+::::challenge{id=callingelsewhere, title="Calling Thread Numbering Functions Elsewhere?"}

 Write, compile and run a simple OpenMP program that calls both `omp_get_num_threads()` and `omp_get_thread_num()` outside of a parallel region, and prints the values received.
 What happens?